Rahulcheedella/employee-salary-prediction/README.md

 📊 Employee Salary Prediction using Machine Learning

 🚀 Project Overview

 This project is a Machine Learning-based web application that predicts whether an employee's annual salary is greater than 50K or less than/equal to 50K, based on features like age, workclass, education, occupation, marital status, hours worked per week, etc.

-The project demonstrates the complete end-to-end ML workflow:

-Data preprocessing

-Feature encoding & scaling

-Model training & evaluation

-Saving trained model

-Building a Flask web application for deployment
+⚙️ Features

+📊 Predicts salary based on employee profile inputs.

+🤖 Uses a Machine Learning regression model trained on real-world-like employee datasets.

+🖥️ Web-based interface built with Flask and HTML templates.

+🔄 Model saved with joblib/pickle for easy reuse.

-Users can interact with a web interface where they input employee details, and the application will predict the salary category (>50K or <=50K).
+🌟 Users can interact with a web interface where they input employee details, and the application will predict the salary category (>50K or <=50K).

 🛠️ Technologies & Libraries Used
 Programming Language